hazenet-cn/PostAtmos/README.md

 The samples directory stores the slurm sample files for running PostAtmos, as well as a display of some of the results of running PostAtmos.
 The resources dicrectory stores the background and font files needed in running.

- and then modify the database connection in post_process.py
-The program currently can recognise CMAQ, WRF result output files.
+The program currently can recognise output files of CMAQ and WRF.

 ## Requirements
 + Linux based HPCs